kikocastroneto/lk_heuristic/README.md

 There are 4 refinements proposed in the 1973 article aiming to improve the algorithm performance, which were implemented in this packages:

- 1. Avoid checkout time (by skipping repeated 'bad' tours).
+ 1. Avoid checkout time (by skipping repeated 'bad' tours)
  2. Lookahead (by selecting 'good' edges for swaps)
  3. Reduction (by keeping 'good' edges from being broken)
  4. Non-Sequential exchanges (by executing the double-bridge 4-Opt move)